Easter Weekend 7th April – 9th April 2023

 - Get yourself to the Lake Karapiro Camping & Events Complex.

-- Use Lake Karapiro for pre-regatta testing
+- Use Lake Karapiro for pre-adventure testing

-- 6:00pm Briefing including course maps and distances.
+- 3:00pm Briefing including course maps and distances.

-- Early bird entry with online banking transfer, contribution is $120 for boat & skipper plus 1qty meal.
-Late entry with cash, contribution at Karapiro is $150 for boat & skipper plus 1qty meal.
-There will be a post event function on Sunday evening at the Waiuku Golf Club, in Racecourse Road.
+- There will be a post event function on Sunday evening at the Waiuku Golf Club, in Racecourse Road.
 This features a delicious roast meal.
-Cost is $35 per adult, $15 per child.
-Note; you must have a meal in order to patronise the bar as a legal requirement of the liquor regulations.
+Cost is $45 per adult, $20 per child.
+Note; You must have purchased a meal in order to patronise the bar.
+The bar will be open for alcoholic beverages from 5pm and the meal will be at 6pm

 Easter Saturday: